 The Nyquist-Shannon sampling theorem (Nyquist) states that a signal sampled at a rate F can be fully reconstructed if it contains only frequency components below half that sampling frequency: F/2.
 This frequency is known as the Nyquist frequency and is shown in the figures below.
+The theory intentionally excludes image components at the Nyquist frequency since at this frequency the detailed alignment of the image component with the pixel becomes critical.

 When a component of the signal is above the Nyquist, a sampling error occurs that is called aliasing.
 Aliasing “names” a frequency above Nyquist by an “alias” the same distance below Nyquist.